Salmizar/google-synced-availability-calendar/README.md

 Some friends run a guiding business and are looking for a simple availability calendar, so I decided to make one for them.

+Themes are custom events ocurring during a given period of time.
+Opening Weekend, for example.

 ## Screenshot

 ![UI/UX Design](https://raw.githubusercontent.com/Salmizar/availability-calendar/main/UI-datastuctures-requirements/Availability%20Calendar.png)